wrk1231/ML/lectures/introduction/HW1.md

 (b)

-a) The inputs are 129450 clinical images and their labels(different kind of diseases).
+(i) The inputs are 129450 clinical images and their labels(different kind of diseases).
 The data comes from different online respositories and Stanford University Medical Center, together with a pre-trained Google Architecture.

-b) They try to distinguish different kinds of diseases based on the  images.
+(ii) They try to distinguish different kinds of diseases based on the  images.

-c) 9.
+(iii) 9.

-d) 129450.
+(iv)) 129450.
 127463 for training and 1942 for testing.

-e) They evaluated the performance by comparing the accuracy and variation of the model's performance with dermatologists' results.
+(v) They evaluated the performance by comparing the accuracy and variation of the model's performance with dermatologists' results.
 For the biopsy-proven part, they evaluated performance by testing  the accuracy, sensitivity, and compared it with the performance of the dematologists’.

 2.Scalar Data Types
 - Categorical: c), d), h)